Microbiology at MIT

-Initial financial support for this new program came from the School of Science, the School of Engineering, the Provost's Office, and the Departments of Biological Engineering, Biology, Chemical Engineering, Chemistry and Astra Zeneca.
-Current financial support comes from the School of Science, the School of Engineering, and the Departments of Biology and Chemical Engineering.
+Initial financial support for the Microbiology Graduate Program came from the School of Science, the School of Engineering, the Provost's Office, and the Departments of Biological Engineering, Biology, Chemical Engineering, Chemistry and Astra Zeneca.
+Current financial support comes from the School of Science, the School of Engineering, and the Departments of Biological Engineering, Biology, Chemical Engineering and Civil & Environmental Engineering.

 Microbiology is fundamental to the life sciences

 The study of microbes has been critical in our current understanding of basic biological processes, evolution, and the functions of the biosphere and has contributed to numerous fields of engineering.
 Microbes have the amazing ability to grow in extreme conditions, to grow slowly or rapidly, and to readily exchange DNA.
 They are essential for life as we know it, but can also be agents of disease.
 They are instrumental in shaping the environment, in evolution, and in modern biotechnology.
 They are amenable to virtually all modern approaches in science and engineering.
 They provide natural engineering laboratories for creating new capabilities for industry (e.g., pharmaceuticals, chemicals, energy), and are the foundation of pioneering efforts in synthetic biology – i.e. building life from its component parts.
 Effective study of microbes and their applications demands multiple interdisciplinary approaches that cross all scales of biological organization, from molecules to vast ecosystems.

 Microbiology and Energy